 Challenge number Detail of challenge 1 Social, emotional, and mental health.
-Observations and discussions indicate that the well-being and emotional development of a proportion of our disadvantage pupils has been impacted by the partial closure of school as well as a lack of enrichment opportunities outside of school environment.
+Observations and discussions indicate that the well-being and emotional development of a proportion of our disadvantage pupils continues to be impacted due to the Covid pandemic.
 2 Speech, language and communication - Assessment, observations and discussions indicate a proportion of pupils have under-developed oral language skills and vocabulary gaps.
 These under-developed skills are evident from nursery through to KS2.
-3 Gaps in reading, writing, maths and phonics.
-Internal assessment information indicates that there are gaps in reading, writing, maths and phonics and that the partial closure of school has led to this gap widening.
+3 Gaps in reading, writing, maths and phonics; a proportion of our disadvantage pupils continues to be impacted due to the Covid pandemic.
 4 Access to wider opportunities - Lack of enrichment opportunities for a large proportion of our pupil premium children.